mercush/lm-score/README.md

 ```zsh
 uv run python -i src/lm_score/lm_score.py
 ```
-Now that you are in the python interactive environment, you can run one of the examples that is displayed.
+Now that you are in the python interactive environment, you can run one of the examples that is displayed to make SQL queries that utilize the LM_SCORE function that we've defined.

 ## Experiments
 Scoring is based on subjective reasonability of answers.
 I label every score as either "reasonable" or "unreasonable".